 Each Postdoctoral appointment will be unique.
 The following sections provide a general idea of what to expect during your time at UBC.
-They outline basic of terms of employment, processes and responsibilities.
-More information can be found on the Faculty Relations website.
+They outline basic terms of your postdoc appointment, processes and responsibilities.
+More information can be found on the Central Human Resources website.